 Additionally, you can extend your student visa for the duration of your program or reapply from your home country if needed.
 Temporary residence permit extension isn’t possible; you’ll have to reapply once it expires.

 Yes, you can work in Poland with a student visa as long as you have a residence permit.
-During your studies, you’re allowed to work part-time for up to 20 hours a week and full-time during breaks.
+During your studies, you’re allowed to work part-time for up to 20 hours a week during the semester.
+A duration that you can flip to a full-time work during breaks.